prscX/react-native-bottom-action-sheet/README.md

 	- `show`

 ## TO DO
-- Support for Android features on iOS also
+- Enable Android customization features for iOS platform as well

 ## Credits